PoisotLab/ms_network_prediction/manuscript.md

 or indirectly.
 Interactions between individuals, populations, and species, are assembled in networks of varying complexity, that drive ecological and evolutionary dynamics, and maintain coexistence, diversity and ecosystem functioning [@Delmas2018AnaEco; @Landi2018ComSta; @Albrecht2018PlaAni].
-A knowledge of the structure of these species interactions networks underpin our understanding of numerous ecological processes [@Pascual2006EcoNet;
+Knowledge of the structure of these species interactions networks underpins our understanding of numerous ecological processes [@Pascual2006EcoNet;
 @Heleno2014EcoNet].
 Yet, even this basic knowledge of species interactions (like being able to list them, or guess which ones may exist) remains one